chika200/chika200/README.md

 - **Anti-AFK Mechanism**: Prevents the player from being kicked for idling.
 - **Quick Reset**: Instantly resets your character with a keybind.
 - **Discord Notifications**: Sends messages to a specified Discord channel when players leave or when the server shuts down.
+- **Webhook Configuration**: Allows users to input their Discord webhook URL via a GUI.

 ## How to Use